 U.S. Smokeless Tobacco Mfg.
 Co. v.
 City of New York, 703 F. Supp.
 2d 329 (S.D.N.Y.
 2010)

-New York City has prevailed in its efforts to restrict the wide-spread sale of flavored tobacco products.
-On February 26, 2013, the Second Circuit Court of Appeals ruled that a New York City (City) ordinance restricting the sale of flavored tobacco products to tobacco bars is not preempted – or prohibited – by the Family Smoking Prevention and Tobacco Control Act (FSPTCA, 21 USC §387 et. seq.).
+New York City prevailed in its efforts to restrict the widespread sale of flavored tobacco products.
+On February 26, 2013, the Second Circuit Court of Appeals ruled that a New York City (City) ordinance restricting the sale of flavored tobacco products to tobacco bars is not preempted or prohibited by the Family Smoking Prevention and Tobacco Control Act (FSPTCA, 21 USC §387 et. seq.).
 The City law prohibits the sale of any non-cigarette tobacco product with a “characterizing flavor” (other than tobacco menthol, mint or wintergreen) outside of tobacco bars (NYC Admin.
 Code §17-715).
+Tobacco bars are a narrow class of eight food retailers that have registered with the City since 2002, and there are no new retailers permitted in this category.
 Prohibited flavors include: any fruit, chocolate, vanilla, honey, alcoholic beverages, clove, licorice, and coffee.
 Flavored tobacco products entice youth through appealing descriptors and by masking naturally harsh tobacco flavors and aromas.
 The law does not apply to cigarettes; FSPTCA already prohibits the manufacturing and sale of flavored cigarettes.
 (21 U.S.C. §387g(a)(1)(A)).

 The Second Circuit reviewed the grant of summary judgment “de novo,” meaning the Court did not rely on the lower court’s findings and instead reviewed the case as if it were a new trial.
 In determining whether NYC’s ordinance was preempted (prohibited) by FSPTCA, the Court first examined the FSPTCA and its recognition of state and local authority to enact a law or other measure that is “in addition to, or more stringent than, requirements” under the FSPTCA, “including a law, rule, regulation, or other measure relating to or prohibiting the sale, distribution, possession, exposure to, access to, advertising and promotion of, or use of tobacco products by individuals of any age.”
 (21 USC §387p(a)(1), emphasis added).
 This recognition of state rulemaking authority is referred to as the “preservation clause.”